A hybrid quantum-classical algorithm for Bayes-optimal quantum state discrimination using the source code: Introduction

 \begin{itemize}

-\item \textbf{The horseshoe reward}: This is the same as the minimum error case, but you do not need to be exact to be correct, \emph{just close enough}.
+\item \textbf{The horseshoe reward}: This is the same as the minimum error case, but one does not need to be exact to be correct, \emph{just close enough}.
 By setting $\mu$ to be the \emph{closeness parameter}, a non-negative integer, and $L = N$, define

-This gives a unit reward if you are close enough, and nothing otherwise.
+This gives a unit reward if one is close enough, and nothing otherwise.
 By setting $\mu = 0$, we recover minimum error discrimination, Eq.~(\ref{eq:ME}).

-\item \textbf{The closer-the-better reward}: This is when you do not need to be exact to be correct, \emph{but closer is better}.
+\item \textbf{The closer-the-better reward}: This is when one does not need to be exact to be correct, \emph{but closer is better}.
 By setting $\gamma \in [0,1]$ to be some fixed reward, and $L = N$, define

-This gives a greater reward the closer you are to correctly identifying the state.
+This gives a greater reward the closer one is to correctly identifying the state.
 By setting $\gamma = 0$, we recover minimum error discrimination, Eq.~(\ref{eq:ME}).
 By setting $\gamma = 1$, we get the every-guess-is-a-winner reward.

-\item \textbf{The high school exam reward}: This is when you are rewarded partial marks for saying ``I do not know''.
+\item \textbf{The high school exam reward}: This is when one is rewarded partial marks for saying ``I do not know''.
 Here $L = N+1$, and

 This deters from random guessing and awards partial credit to an inconclusive guess.
+This variant is studied in \cite{combes2015cost} which they call the $0-1-\lambda$ reward where $1-\lambda$ is the reward that Bob receives for saying ``I do not know''.
+They examine how the measurement changes as the value of $\lambda$ is varied.